 There will be multiple collaborative efforts ongoing throughout the year to help ensure a successful implementation of the Strategic Outreach & Engagement Plan.
-Heal the Bay will conduct at least monthly check-ins with our partners Social Justice Learning Institute and Jesse De La Cruz to assess progress using our metrics.
-Forest Curtis is our Watershed Program Manager and will be responsible for administrative work to coordinate our partner meetings and track our progress through Salesforce.
+Heal the Bay will conduct at least monthly check-ins with our partner Urbano Strategies to assess progress using our metrics.
+Ava Farriday is our Watershed Program Coordinator and will be responsible for administrative work to coordinate our partner meetings and track our progress through Salesforce.

-Mikaela Randolph (Heal the Bay), who is the Central Santa Monica Bay Coordinator, has weekly meetings calendared with Nancy Shrodes and they communicate frequently.
+Mikaela Randolph (Heal the Bay), who is one of the Central Santa Monica Bay Coordinators, has weekly meetings calendared with Nancy Shrodes and they communicate frequently.
 This will be very helpful coordinating outreach and engagement to our northern boundary in the SSMB.